Harvard-Forest-Ecosystems/stem_flux_processing/README.md

     - This hasn't been tested on our updated file scheme yet, so it may need some tinkering but I've used this method before with no/few issues.
 - combine_datasets_add_species.R
     - Takes dataframes from the 'output' folder (these are the processed stem flux csvs), stitches them together, and adds general info (species, dbh, plot).
 Outputs final combined dataset.
+- diurnal
+    - Scripts to process the diurnal data for Melissa.